-- 4.1 Where pupils of compulsory school age are recorded as absent, the register must show whether the absence is authorised or unauthorised. - 4.2 Absence can only be authorised by the headteacher and cannot be authorised by parents and carers.
-All absences will be treated as unauthorised unless a satisfactory explanation for the pupil's absence has been received. - 4.3 Because our students are all vulnerable, parents and carers must advise the school by telephone on the first day of absence and provide the school with an expected date of return.
-Verbal explanations are acceptable where this is considered appropriate. - 4.4 Absence will be categorised as follows: - 4.4.1 Illness Parents and carers may be asked to provide medical evidence to allow the head teacher to authorise absence where appropriate.
-This will usually be in the form of an appointment card, prescription etc. This includes if a pupil is absent due to circumstances related to COVID-19. - 4.4.2 Routine CAMHS/Medical/Dental Appointments Many of our children and young people have regular medical appointments.
-Parents and carers are advised, where possible, to make CAMHS, medical and dental appointments outside of the school day or not at the same time as the planned virtual/home lesson.
-Where this is not possible, pupils must return to school after their appointment or attend school for part of the day before it takes place.
+4.1 Where pupils of compulsory school age are recorded as absent, the register must show whether the absence is authorised or unauthorised.

+4.2 Absence can only be authorised by the headteacher and cannot be authorised by parents and carers.
+All absences will be treated as unauthorised unless a satisfactory explanation for the pupil's absence has been received.

+4.3 Because our pupils are all vulnerable, parents and carers must advise the school by telephone on the first day of absence and provide the school with an expected date of return.
+Verbal explanations are acceptable where this is considered appropriate.

+4.4 Absence will be categorised as follows:

+4.4.1 Illness Parents and carers may be asked to provide medical evidence to allow the head teacher to authorise absence where appropriate.
+This will usually be in the form of an appointment card, prescription etc.

+4.4.2 Routine CAMHS/Medical/Dental Appointments Many of our children and young people have regular medical appointments.
+Parents and carers are advised, where possible, to make CAMHS, medical and dental appointments outside of the school day.
+Where this is not possible, pupils should return to school after their appointment or attend school for part of the day before it takes place.
+For pupils being taught in the home or virtually, we ask parents to avoid making an appointment at the time of their lesson.

-- 4.4.3 Other Authorised Circumstances This relates to where there is cause for absence due to exceptional circumstances. - 4.4.4 Excluded (No alternative provision made) Exclusion from attending school is counted as an authorised absence.
-The child's site lead will make arrangements for work to be sent home. - 4.4.5 Religious Observance MHS acknowledges the multi-faith nature of British society and recognises that on some occasions, religious festivals may fall outside school holiday periods or weekends and this necessitates a consideration by written request by the parent or carer to the Head teacher. - 4.4.6 Study Leave Study leave may be granted for Year 11 pupils approaching GCSE examinations. - 4.4.7 Traveller Absence It is expected that Traveller children, in common with all other children, are to attend school as regularly and as frequently as possible. - 4.4.8 Late Arrival Each individual site has their own arrangements for determining the appropriate time registers open and close and arrangements for determining whether the code appropriate. - 4.4.10 Unauthorised absence Absence will not be authorised unless parents have provided a satisfactory explanation and that it has been accepted as such by the head teacher. - 4.5 All requests for leave of absence will be responded to in writing outlining the conditions of leave granted. - 4.5.1 If a pupil fails to return and contact with the parents has not been made or received, school may take the pupil off the school's roll in compliance with the Education (Pupil Registration) (England) Regulations 2013.
+4.4.3 Other Authorised Circumstances This relates to where there is cause for absence due to exceptional circumstances.

+4.4.4 Excluded (No alternative provision made) Exclusion from attending school is counted as an authorised absence.
+The child's site lead will make arrangements for work to be sent home.

+4.4.5 Religious Observance MHS acknowledges the multi-faith nature of British society and recognises that on some occasions, religious festivals may fall outside school holiday periods or weekends.
+If parents/carers wish for their child to miss school due to religious observance, they should make a written request to the headteacher.

+4.4.6 Study Leave Study leave may be granted for Year 11 pupils approaching GCSE examinations if this is appropriate.

+4.4.7 Traveller Absence It is expected that Traveller children, in common with all other children, are to attend school as regularly and as frequently as possible.

+4.4.8 Late Arrival For our Leo Kelly site, the register closes at 9:30am.
+For virtual lessons, teachers make contact with the family if the child is 5 minutes late for their online lesson.
+The register closes for these pupils if they are 15 minutes late and no communication can be made with the family.

+4.4.10 Unauthorised absence - Absence will not be authorised unless parents have provided a satisfactory explanation and that it has been accepted as such by the head teacher.

+4.5 All requests for leave of absence will be responded to in writing outlining the conditions of leave granted.

+4.5.1 If a pupil fails to return and contact with the parents has not been made or received, school may take the pupil off the school's roll in compliance with the Education (Pupil Registration) (England) Regulations 2013.
 This means that the child will lose their school place.

-- 4.5.2 If the permission to take leave is not granted and the parent takes their child out of school the absence will be unauthorised. - 4.5.3 See appendix 1 for the DfE attendance codes.
+4.5.2 If the permission to take leave is not granted and the parent takes their child out of school, the absence will be unauthorised.

+4.5.3 See appendix 1 for the DfE attendance codes.